 Most jobs are now advertised online on the company website or via a job agency.

-Before you apply for a job, it's important to read the job description carefully so you understand what the job is about and if it’s a good fit for you.
+It's important to read the job description before you apply so you know what it's about and if it's for you.

 - work you will be doing